kvarak/dnd/docs/_Classes/ranger.md

 </div>

 ### Multiattack
-At 11th level, you gain one of the following features of your choice.
+Gain one of the following features of your choice.

 <div class="columnstwo">

 - **Volley**.
-You can use your ***action*** to make a ranged attack against any number of creatures within 10 feet of a point you can see within your weapon's range.
+You can use your ***action*** to make a ranged attack against any number of creatures within 10 ft of a point you can see within your weapon's range.
 You must have ammunition for each target, and you make a separate attack roll for each target.

 - **Whirlwind Attack**.
-You can use your ***action*** to make a melee attack against any number of creatures within 5 feet of you, with a separate attack roll for each target.
+You can use your ***action*** to make a melee attack against any number of creatures adjacent to you, with a separate attack roll for each target.

 </div>

 ### Superior Hunter's Defense
 Your experience has proven invaluable in keeping you safe from harm.
-At 15th level, you gain one of the following features of your choice.
+Gain one of the following features of your choice.

 <div class="columnstwo">